Vanja Marinković: Partizan (2013–2019)

-Valencia Basket
+Valencia (2019–2021)

-On 23 July 2019, Marinković signed a two-year contract with the Spanish club Valencia Basket.
+On 23 July 2019, Marinković signed a two-year contract with the Spanish club Valencia.
 He left Valencia in June 2021.

-Baskonia
+Saski Baskonia (2021–2024)

-On July 7, 2021, he has signed with Baskonia of the Liga ACB.
+On 7 July 2021, Marinković signed with Saski Baskonia of the Liga ACB.

+Return to Partizan (2024–present)

+On 17 June 2024, Marinković signed with Partizan Mozzart Bet of the Basketball League of Serbia for a second stint.
+In his comeback season with Partizan, Marinković as team captain averaged 7.3 points and 1.6 rebounds over 21 EuroLeague games, while shooting career-high 46.3% from the field.
+During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.

 NBA draft rights

 On 20 June 2019, Marinković was the final pick of the 2019 NBA draft, after being selected by the Sacramento Kings.
-On 10 February 2022, Marinković's draft rights were traded to the Los Angeles Clippers as part of a four-team trade.
+On 10 February 2022, Marinković's draft rights were traded to the Los Angeles Clippers as a part of a four-team trade.
+On 8 July 2023, his player rights were then traded to the Memphis Grizzlies as a part of a five-team trade.
+On 8 February 2024, his rights were traded to the Brooklyn Nets as a part of a three-team trade with the Phoenix Suns.

 National team career

 Marinković represented the Serbia men's national under-16 basketball team at the 2013 FIBA Europe Under-16 Championship where they won the silver medal.
 The following year he was part of the U17 national team that won the bronze medal at the 2014 FIBA Under-17 World Championship.
+He won the bronze medal at the 2024 Summer Olympics with Serbia.